 In general, abstracts written for presentation at scientific meetings must be based on the final analysis report for the approved CS aim(s), but may be based on a preliminary analysis report after careful consideration by the core team.
 Following approval by the writing team, the lead author must submit the abstract to phacs@hsph.harvard.edu.
+All abstracts must be submitted to the SAC (phacs@hsph.harvard.edu) at least 10 working days prior to the abstract due date.

-The SAC Co-Directors will appoint a reviewer from among the members of the PC and that reviewer will send their review to the SAC (phacs@hsph.harvard.edu) within 1-2 working days, indicating whether the abstract is suitable and appropriate for submission and include any suggestions as appropriate.
+The SAC Co-Directors will appoint a reviewer from among the members of the PC or SLC and that reviewer will send their review to the SAC (phacs@hsph.harvard.edu) within 1-2 working days, indicating whether the abstract is suitable and appropriate for submission and include any suggestions as appropriate.
 The abstract with the reviewers' comments and recommendations will then be immediately distributed to the voting members of the SLC in the form of a ballot.
 If the PC review is delayed, the abstract may be sent to the SLC without the review and the PC review sent as soon as it is available.